'Collide' Singer Howie Day Pleads Not Guilty to Assault Charge for Allegedly Pushing Girlfriend

 Day has pleaded not guilty and is scheduled to appear in court later this month.

-TMZ was the first to report.
+TMZ was the first to report the news.

 A rep for Day did not immediately respond to PEOPLE’s request for comment.